The Clocks: Plot summary

-Sheila Webb, a typist at Miss Martindale's agency, arrives at her afternoon appointment at Wilbraham Crescent in Crowdean, Sussex.
+Sheila Webb, a typist at Miss Martindale's secretarial agency, arrives at her afternoon appointment at Wilbraham Crescent in Crowdean, Sussex.
 She finds a well-dressed older man, stabbed to death, surrounded by six clocks, four of which are stopped at 4:13, while the cuckoo clock announces it is 3 o'clock.
 When a blind woman enters the house about to step on the corpse, Sheila runs screaming out of the house and into the arms of a young man passing down the street.

 This man, Special Branch or MI5 agent Colin "Lamb", takes Sheila into his care.
-He is investigating a clue from a note found in a dead agent's pocket; letter M, number 61, and a sketch of a crescent moon written on a bit of hotel stationery (sketched in the book).
+He is investigating a clue from a note found in a dead agent's pocket: letter M, number 61, and a sketch of a crescent moon written on a bit of hotel stationery (sketched in the book).
 At 19 Wilbraham Crescent, home of the blind Miss Pebmarsh, a police investigation begins into the murder.
 The dead man's business card proves false.
 His clothing reveals nothing else, as all labels have been removed.
 He was killed with an ordinary kitchen knife.
 Colin and Inspector Hardcastle interview the neighbours.
 Their homes adjoin the murder site on the street or from the back gardens in this unusually arranged Victorian housing development.
 Colin takes a liking to Sheila.

 Hardcastle questions Mrs Lawton, the aunt who raised Rosemary Sheila Webb.
 Rosemary is the name on a clock found at the scene of the murder, but it disappeared before police gathered them up.
 Colin approaches Hercule Poirot, an old friend of his father, to investigate the case.
 He challenges Poirot to do so from his armchair.
 He gives Poirot detailed notes.
 Poirot accepts, then instructs Colin to talk further with the neighbours.

 At the inquest, the medical examiner explains that chloral hydrate was given to the victim before he was murdered.
-After the inquest, Edna Brent, one of the secretaries, expresses confusion at something said in evidence.
-She tries but fails to convey this to Hardcastle.
-She is soon found dead in a telephone box on Wilbraham Crescent, strangled with her own scarf.
+After the inquest, Edna Brent, one of the agency secretaries, expresses confusion at something said in evidence.
+She tries but fails to convey this to Hardcastle and is soon found dead in a telephone box on Wilbraham Crescent, strangled with her own scarf.
 The dead man's identity is as yet unknown.
 Mrs Merlina Rival (original name Flossie Gapp) identifies the dead man as her one-time husband, Harry Castleton.
 Colin leaves Britain on his own case, travelling behind the Iron Curtain to Romania.
 He returns with the information he needed, but not the person he hoped to find.
 Following Poirot's advice, Colin talks with the neighbours.
 He finds a ten-year-old girl, Geraldine Brown, in the apartment block across the street.
 She has been observing and recording the events at Wilbraham Crescent while confined to her room with a broken leg.
 She reveals that a new laundry service delivered a heavy basket of laundry on the morning of the murder.
 Colin tells Hardcastle.